Correctly renaming a Domain Controller for a seamless easy migration

 SYNTAX: netdom computername <currentDC FQDN> /makeprimary:<newDCName FQDN>

-so, we type netdom computername wrongname.domain.local /makeprimary:server.domain.local
+Type netdom computername wrongname.domain.local /makeprimary:server.domain.local

 IMPORTANT: This command will return successful, and warn you that you need to reboot immediately, as it may not authenticate logons (very important if only DC in forest)